cbsinteractive/set-tfc-workspace-variables/README.md

 ## Usage

-Example:

-This demonstrates calling the action using a number of [encrypted secrets][].
+This demonstrates calling the action using a number of [encrypted secrets][]:

 ```yaml
 uses: cbsinteractive/set-tfc-workspace-variables@v1